 Cereals, yogurts, oatmeal, bagels…whatever is fast and easy.

-Double your pancake or waffle recipe the next time you make them and freeze the left overs.
-Popping frozen pre-made pancakes or waffles in the toaster is a hot, home cooked breakfast on the table in less than 3 minutes.
+I double my pancake or waffle recipe when I make them and freeze the leftovers for hot, home cooked breakfast on the table in less than 3 minutes.

 9. Do.
 Not.
 Let.
 Your.
 Kids.
 Leave.
 The.
 House.
 Without.
 Lice Spray.